 How funding decisions are recorded and reported

-The CRRF funding envelope is similar to a budget allowance, the 'pool' of new operating funding available at each Budget which is set in advance of the Budget in accordance with the Government's fiscal strategy.
+The CRRF funding envelope operated similar to a budget allowance, the 'pool' of new operating funding available at each Budget which is set in advance of the Budget in accordance with the Government's fiscal strategy.
 All allowances and allocations from allowances (funding decisions), including the CRRF, reflect a point in time.

 When a COVID-19 response and recovery funding decision is made, it is managed against the CRRF to ensure any fiscal costs do not affect the Government's ability to achieve its fiscal objectives.
 All the funding allocation information below records where the funding was allocated at the time the funding decision was made.